Diamond Offshore Accident Lawyers

-Diamond Offshore Drilling, Inc. was incorporated on April 12, 1989.
-It provides contracted drilling services to deep water drilling locations around the world.
-Headquartered in Houston, the company also has offices in Australia, Brazil, Mexico, Scotland, Norway, and Singapore.
-Diamond provides offshore drilling services through contracts with some of the largest oil companies in the world.
-Most of its operations include work with Anadarko Petroleum, Petrobras, Hess Corporation, and BP.
+Diamond Offshore Drilling, Inc. was incorporated on April 12, 1989, filed for bankruptcy in April 2020, and by the following year had completed Chapter 11 proceedings.
+This company provides contracted drilling services to deepwater drilling locations around the world, securing contracts with some of the largest oil companies in the world.
+Many of its operations have included work with Anadarko Petroleum/Oxy, Petrobras, Hess Corporation, and BP.
+Headquartered in Houston, Diamond Offshore also has offices in Brazil, the U.K., Australia, and Singapore.

-Diamond Offshore owns 17 drilling rigs, 13 of which are semi-submersibles and 4 are dynamically positioned drillships.
+Diamond Offshore owns 12 drilling rigs, 8 of which are semi-submersibles and 4 that are dynamically positioned drillships.
 Semi-submersible rigs work in water that is too deep for fixed structures to drill from.
-They seek to provide stability via submerged pontoons and structural columns that allow the deck to be raised high about the ocean’s surface.
+They seek to provide stability via submerged pontoons and structural columns that allow the deck to be raised high above the ocean's surface.
 Dynamically positioned drillships have a set of propellers and thrusters that are controlled by a computer system.
-This system maintains the rig’s stability by continually monitoring conditions and adjusting the thrusters and propellers accordingly.
+This system maintains the rig's stability by continually monitoring conditions and adjusting the thrusters and propellers accordingly.
 These systems allow ships to drill at deeper water than previously possible.

 Offshore drilling is a dangerous industry.
-The Jones Act lawyers at Arnold & Itkin know that most offshore accidents are preventable and that companies are obligated to protect their workers from unnecessary risks.
-When an employee is injured or killed, it’s often a result of company negligence.
+As Jones Act lawyers, we at Arnold & Itkin know that offshore accidents are preventable and that companies are obligated to protect their workers.
+When a worker is injured or killed, it's often a result of company negligence.
+Some recent Diamond Offshore accidents include:

 The Diamond Offshore accident attorneys at Arnold & Itkin understand what is at stake when tragedy strikes.
-Injuries that occur during oil exploration are painful and often take years of recovery.
-Even worse, these injuries often rob workers of their only income and lifelong career while bills continue to pile up.
-We have a history of verdicts and settlements that have recovered billions for people that need help the most.
+Injuries that occur during oil exploration are painful and often take years to recover.
+Even worse, these injuries often rob workers of their only income and lifelong careers while bills continue to pile up.
+We have a history of verdicts and settlements that have given support and stability to people who need help the most.